IdanShalem/CRM-APP/README.md

 ## What's next:
 1. Adding more parameters for flitering and searching.
-2. The ability to sort the table by each column by a
+2. The ability to sort the table by each column.
 3. More options for charts and analytics.
 4. Emailing service from the app.